jorys/CustomerApp/Readme.md

 ### How To - Run tests

 - Start app without debugging (Ctrl + F5)
+- Retrieve the port in swagger url and replace it into \tests\CustomerApp.Specs\Settings.cs
 - Run tests (Ctrl + R, A)

 ## Next features to be implemented